Float Fishing for Carp: American Carp Society

 Once you’ve chosen your spot, if you live in a state where pre-baiting/chumming is legal, it’s always beneficial to pre-feed the area before you actually fish whenever possible.
 This could be the night before your session and/or as soon as you arrive at the swim, before you set up your tackle.

-This is best done with small, correctly prepared (soaked and boiled) particles such as hemp seed, canned sweet corn, wild bird seed, and grated breadcrumbs work fantastically (loaf of bread ground up in a blender).
+This is best done with small, correctly prepared (soaked and boiled) particles such as hemp seed, canned sweet corn, and wild bird seed.
+Grated breadcrumbs also work fantastically (loaf of bread ground up in a blender).

 We recommend that bringing 3 or 4 different baits to your session because the fish could favor one over the other on any given day.